ttasterisco/ttasterisco.github.com/_posts/2012-11-17-the-current-state-of-the-email-ecosystem.md

 Email startups have been shy and taking a very conservative approach to mobile.
 Most are making apps that merely signal their presence in the mobile world.
 And very few have dared to go mobile first.
 This might be due to the fact that startups that have plugin products don’t have the same freedom in mobile as they do on the browser.
 They would have to hack into the mobile email clients to be able to reproduce their functionalities and - more important - their visibility.
 Porting a product into mobile means a separate app, which means not being immediately present when users check email in their phones.

 The great exception is of course [Mailbox](http://mailboxapp.com).
 In just one week they’ve amassed 150k users and +800k reservations!
 And their path?
 From a task management app (Orchestra ToDo) into a mix of email client with task management.
-By building email client functionalities they can overcome some of the problems described before and control the user workflow when checking email.
+By building email client functionalities they overcame some of the problems described before and control the user workflow when checking email.
 Pundits were quick to suggest that someone should buy them ([here](http://www.businessinsider.com/marissa-mayer-yahoo-mail-2013-2) and [here](http://www.forbes.com/sites/anthonykosner/2013/02/17/mailbox-app-revolutionizes-gmail-productivity-will-google-or-apple-buy-it/)).
-Guess what, [Dropbox listened](http://gigaom.com/2013/03/15/how-much-did-dropbox-pay-for-mailbox/)!
+[Dropbox listened](http://gigaom.com/2013/03/15/how-much-did-dropbox-pay-for-mailbox/)!

-How will this battle unfold?

 ## What's tomorrow like?
 So what’s in the future for email?
 [Interesting things](https://twitter.com/search?q=%23EmailIn5Years&amp;src=hash), no doubt about it.